SpektraSystems/Microsoft-Cloud-Workshop/Continuous-delivery-in-VSTS-and-Azure/README.md

 # Introduction

+This is a supplement guide to  ‘Microsoft Cloud Workshop - [Continuous-delivery-in-VSTS-and-Azure](https://github.com/Microsoft/MCW-Continuous-delivery-in-VSTS-and-Azure)’, to be used when you are delivering a hands-on-lab session using Cloud Labs AI platform from Spektra Systems.
+If you have any questions, please reach out to cloudlabs-support@spektrasystems.com

 # Sign-up for Workshop Environment

 To make it easier for you to work on the labs, you are provided with pre-provisioned Azure environment.
 You will receive sign-up link for the lab environment from your instructor.